kalnikos/Recommender-system-using-k-nearest-neighbor/README.md

 I started my searching with these features: age=27, 3P%=0.40, 3PA=6, 2P%=0.45, AST=6, TOV=3 and I specify the number of neighbors as 3.
 The model recommend three players and one of them is currently Giannis teammate.
 Despite that Middleton is  a nice shooting guard I tried to make my search more specific in order to pick a point guard.

 From the column position I convert the categorical variables into dummy variables and also in my second target group I add the salary feature.
-The recommendation results were interesting, the first player was Malcom Brogdon former Giannis teammate that Milwaukee chose to trade, the second one was Terry Rozier a player with potential with great playoff series against Bucks but the third player wasn’t a point guard however the recommandations were acceptable.
+The recommendation results were interesting, the first player was Malcom Brogdon former Giannis teammate that Milwaukee chose to trade, the second one was Terry Rozier a player with potentials who had a great playoff series last year against Bucks.
+The third prediction wasn’t a point guard however the recommandations were acceptable.

 At the second part I created a model aiming to predict the player position.
-I tried firstly to create the model using a small data set using two different algorithms K nearest  Neighbor and Logistic Regression.
-The model didn’t performed so well and I tried another data set with over than 25000 values and I also defined the players to guard, forward and center in order to help the algorithm.
-Although the general accuracy was higher compared to the small data set, the model has a low prediction accurate at the forward category.
+I tried firstly to create the model using a small data set using two different
 More comprehensive the model’s Accuracy metrics are: